google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *boolvar*: A boolean literal or a list of boolean literals.
+- *boolvar:* A boolean literal or a list of boolean literals.

 **Returns:**
     self.